A5H73Y/Parkour/docs/tutorials/parkour-config.md

 If you are having problems, it may be because the yml is considered invalid if it requires `'` either side of the string, when using certain characters such as %.

-_When in doubt, run your `strings.yml` contents through a validator such as: [https://codebeautify.org/yaml-validator](https://codebeautify.org/yaml-validator) which should identify any problems._
+_When in doubt, copy and paste your `strings.yml` contents through a validator such as: [https://codebeautify.org/yaml-validator](https://codebeautify.org/yaml-validator) which should identify any problems._

 ### Remove Messages